 10 years ago, EPIC Leadership Development was introduced to our Fellowship.

-At this time we want to introduce EPIC 2.0 – which is an enlargement of the original EPIC program.
+EPIC 2.0—is an enlargement of the original program.
 EPIC 2.0 is a comprehensive competency-based Leadership Development Program that will take place in 8 modules over a two-year period.

 We have some great leaders in ACOP.
 Many have intuitive leadership instincts, but there are a lot of ministers with undeveloped or underdeveloped leadership skills.
 Not everyone will be a great leader – but everyone can be a better leader.
 EPIC was started to help ACOP members hone their leadership gifts.

 EPIC 2.0 involves 4 face-to-face, week-long encounters over a 24-month period.
 In addition to the face-to-face encounters, we are exploring some online platforms that may allow us to deliver some of the EPIC Training online.

 Each participant of EPIC 2.0 will be assigned a coach, who will work with the participants to help them apply the leadership skills they are learning.